• Skip to primary navigation

 • Granulated sugar

-• All-purpose flour: You can omit the flour mixed with cornstarch and choose cake flour.
+• All-purpose flour: You can omit the flour mixed with cornstarch and use cake flour instead.

-• Cornstarch lightens the gluten in the AP flour and helps improve the cake's texture.
+• Cornstarch lightens the gluten in all-purpose flour, improving the cake's texture.

 • Unsweetened cocoa powder: Opt for Dutch-process cocoa for the darker, more bittersweet experience.